cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 This project demonstrates how to use Elastic Stack with Docker to collect, process, store, index and visualize logs of Spring Boot microservices.

-## Logs are streams of events

-The [Twelve-Factor App methodology][12factor], a set of best practices for building _software as a service_ applications, define logs as _a stream of aggregated, time-ordered events collected from the output streams of all running processes and backing services_ which _provide visibility into the behavior of a running app._ This set of best practices recommends that [logs should be treated as _event streams_][12factor.logs]:

-> A twelve-factor app never concerns itself with routing or storage of its output stream.
-It should not attempt to write to or manage logfiles.
-Instead, each running process writes its event stream, unbuffered, to `stdout`.
-During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.
->
-> In staging or production deploys, each process’ stream will be captured by the execution environment, collated together with all other streams from the app, and routed to one or more final destinations for viewing and long-term archival.
-These archival destinations are not visible to or configurable by the app, and instead are completely managed by the execution environment.

-With that in mind, the log event stream for an application can be routed to a file, or watched via realtime `tail` in a terminal or, preferably, sent to a log indexing and analysis system such as Elastic Stack.

 ## What is Elastic Stack?

 Elastic Stack is a group of open source applications from Elastic designed to take data from any source and in any format and then search, analyze, and visualize that data in real time.
 It was formerly known as [_ELK Stack_][elk-stack], in which the letters in the name stood for the applications in the group: [_Elasticsearch_][elasticsearch], [_Logstash_][logstash] and [_Kibana_][kibana].
 A fourth application, [_Beats_][beats], was subsequently added to the stack, rendering the potential acronym to be unpronounceable.
 So ELK Stack became Elastic Stack.